pcboldini/CUBENS/README.md

  - GPU-acceleration using OpenACC directives for computation offloading and asynchronous CUDA-aware MPI for GPU-GPU communication.

 The following geometries can be simulated:
- - transitional boundary layer
+ - transitional boundary layer,
- - turbulent boundary layer
+ - turbulent boundary layer,
- - channel flow
+ - channel flow.

+Current developments:
+ - extension of the GPU-acceleration to other GPU architectures, e.g.~AMD cards,
+ - suitable shock-capturing techniques for the supersonic and hypersonic flow regime,
+ - curvilinear coordinates for more realistic geometries.

 ### Reference
 For more information on CUBENS: